 This course prepares students to care for patients across the life span in various settings.
 Concepts are explored through exemplars and build from simple to complex through the semester.
 Concepts will be applied in both the classroom setting.
 NUR 320 must be taken with NUR 325 or the semester following NUR 320.
-PREREQUISITES: NTR 300, NUR 310, NUR 315.
+PREREQUISITES: NTR 205 or NTR 300, NUR 310, NUR 315.
 Mode of delivery: face-to-face.
 4 lecture hours.
+Fall and Spring semesters.